Ira Allen: Biography

 In 1780, Allen presented to the state legislature a memorial for the establishment of the University of Vermont.
 He contributed money and a fifty-acre (20 ha) site at Burlington.
-He was called the "Metternich of Vermont" and the "Father of the University of Vermont".
+He was called the "Father of the University of Vermont” and after his death he has been referred to as the "Metternich of Vermont" (though his actions predate those of Metternich himself).
 Ira Allen pledged 4,000 British pounds sterling to the University of Vermont, but never donated the money.
 In response, the Trustees of the University of Vermont secured a writ of attachment on his title to the town of Plainfield to try to extract payment of his original 4,000-pound pledge.

 Allen was Vermont's first Treasurer and held office from 1778 to 1786, when he was succeeded by Samuel Mattocks.
-He also served as the first Surveyor General of Vermont from 1779 to 1787.
-In 1789, Allen married Jerusha Enos, the daughter of Roger Enos and Jerusha Hayden Enos.
+He married Jerusha Enos (daughter of Roger Enos and Jerusha Hayden) in 1789.
 Members of the Allen and Enos families were the original proprietors of Irasburg, Vermont, which was named after Ira Allen.
 Allen subsequently acquired all the proprietary rights to Irasburg and deeded the town to Jerusha Enos as a wedding gift.
-Allen also owned undeveloped land, including a stake in Barton, Vermont.

 On October 25, 1790, Ira Allen was commissioned Major General of the Third Division of the Vermont State Militia by Governor Thomas Chittenden.
 He went to France in 1795 and sought French army intervention for seizing Canada in order to create an independent republic called United Columbia.
 He bought 20,000 muskets and 24 cannons but was captured at sea, taken to England, placed on trial, and charged with furnishing arms for Irish rebels.
 He was acquitted after a lawsuit which lasted eight years, and which saw a first of an Admiralty judge being summoned before King's Bench.

-Allen died in Philadelphia, where he had gone to escape imprisonment for debt, caused by his long absence from Vermont.
-He was originally buried in Philadelphia's Arch Street Presbyterian Cemetery, but his remains were lost when that site was destroyed.
-There is a cenotaph in his memory at Wetherills Cemetery in Audubon, Pennsylvania, and another at Greenmount Cemetery in Burlington, Vermont.
+Allen died in 1814 in Philadelphia, where he had gone to escape imprisonment for debt, caused by his long absence from Vermont.
+He was originally buried in Philadelphia's Arch Street Presbyterian Cemetery, but his remains were lost when that cemetery was destroyed.
+There is a cenotaph in his memory at Greenmount Cemetery in Burlington, Vermont, and a memorial cenotaph at Wetherill’s (Free Quaker) Cemetery in Audubon, Pennsylvania.
 The Ira Allen Chapel on the University of Vermont's main campus was also named after him.